Birds of a feather: Pelosi considered perfect candidate for Sanger award

 Pelosi has been at the forefront of promoting more tax dollars for Planned Parenthood, over a half billion this year.

-She also stated in a press conference (see video above) that abortion is sacred to her.
+She also stated in a press conference (see video below) that abortion is sacred to her.

-A 1957 interview with Sanger, by Mike Wallace, is below.
+A 1957 interview with Sanger, by Mike Wallace, is also below.

 Operation Rescue is calling for a full-scale investigation into an Ohio abortion death.